 Sydney Cove Oyster Bar goes Great Gatsby for heritage Broome Shinju Matsuri feast

-After Rob Broadfiels's food review in July, we are featuring again in The West Australian with our recent event Pearl Masters Dining Experience.
+After Rob Broadfield's food review in July, we are featuring again in The West Australian with our recent event Pearl Masters Dining Experience.

 “Sydney Cove Oyster Bar goes Great Gatsby for heritage Broome Shinju Matsuri feast"

 "An evening of glitz and glamour descended on Broome for the very first Pearl Masters dining experience at the town’s recently re-homed Sydney Cove Oyster Bar this week.

 With nods to the beloved F. Scott Fitzgerald novel and its many film adaptations, The Great Gatsby theme came to life in spectacular fashion with both waitstaff and guests adorning beautiful pearls while being entertained by the talented Jamie Jackett and her band-of-five.

 The menu, drawing inspiration from the Shinju Matsuri festival’s celebration of Broome’s rich multicultural history, saw dumplings, pearl meat and red snapper paired with wines from across Australia in a tantalising taste bud experience which again proved the restaurant deserving of their recent ‘Best Seafood Restaurant in WA’ award.

 Sydney Cove Oyster Bar owner Phil Thompson said the exclusive night, which would only sit two more times during the festival, was born out of the desire to join the Shinju Matsuri Festival activities .